 QIP Category: Safety – Effective

-Percentage of Type 2 diabetes patients up-to-date with their glycated hemoglobin (HbA1C) tests.
+60% of our Type 2 diabetes patients are up-to-date with their glycated hemoglobin (HbA1C) tests.

 Current Performance: 60%